-“I’m sorry to have disturbed you,” Perben said softly, his voice low, calm.
-“I’ve been asked by Meinrad and Rambart to make certain we have adequate protections, and since Faelan’s here, it can’t wait.”
+“I’m sorry to have disturbed you,” the traitor said softly, his voice low, calm.
+“Meinrad and Rambart asked me to make certain we have adequate safeguards, and since Faelan’s here, it can’t wait.”

 Lapis’s tummy twisted and prickly anxiety descended.
 He would peruse the protections and happily give the info to the crown.
 She needed to alert Faelan.
-She would inform him of the secret passages Patch had created that only she, Brander and Sherridan knew, because his life would depend on it.
+She would inform him of the secret passages Patch created that only she, Brander and Sherridan knew, because his life would depend on it.

 “Talk to Sherridan!”
 Baldur snapped.